zhanksun/zhanksun.github.io/_posts/2020-03-12-github-pages.md

   - programming
 ---

 Just to make some notes on how to build my personal website using GitHub Pages.
+Note: if you are using this repo and now get a notification about a security vulnerability, delete the Gemfile.lock file.

 ### Create a GitHub page as your personal website